 Stage 1 of the project focuses possum trapping effort on the public conservation land between Parsons Creek and Freehold Creek on the western shore of Lake Ōhau.

-Reporting: Numbers of possums caught per month and results of two-yearly monitoring of identified mistletoe plants.
+Reporting: Numbers of possums caught per month (Table 1) and results of two-yearly monitoring of identified mistletoe plants.
+Number of other animal pest species caught per month (Table 2).

-Table 1: numbers of possums caught per month
+Table 1: number of possums caught per month

 * traps checked to 10 March 2020